Wings of Fire (autobiography): Translations

-The autobiography first published in English, has so far been translated and published in 13 languages including Hindi, Bengali, Telugu, Tamil, Kannada, Malayalam, Odia, Marathi, and Gujarati.
-Outside of the major Indian languages, Wings of Fire was translated into Chinese (titled Huo Yi, by Ji Peng), and into French by various translators.
+The autobiography first published in English, has so far been translated and published in 14 languages including Hindi, Assamese, Bengali, Telugu, Tamil, Kannada, Malayalam, Odia, Marathi, Gujarati and Kashmiri.
+Outside of the major Indian languages, Wings of Fire was translated into Chinese (titled Huo Yi, by Ji Peng), and into French, English by various translators.

-Introduction
+Introduction A. P. J. Abdul Kalam

-Kalam was born on October 15, 1931, the son of a little educated boat owner in Rameswaram, Tamil Nadu.
+He was born on 15 October 1931, the son of a little educated boat owner in Rameswaram, Tamil Nadu.
 His father was also imam of the small mosque in Rameswaram.
 He had an unparalleled career as a defence scientist, culminating in the highest civilian award of India, Bharat Ratna.
 As chief of the country's defence research and development programmer, Kalam demonstrated a great, great potential for dynamics and innovations that existed in a seemingly moribund research establishment.
 This is the story of Kalam's own rise from obscurity and his personal and professional struggles, as well as the story of AGNI, TRISHUL, and NAG missiles that have become household names in India and that have raised the nation to the level of a missile power of international reckoning.
 Since independence, India has sought in various ways, self-realization, adulation, and success.

 Orientation

-The book begins with the childhood of Kalam's life.
+A.P.J.
+Abdul Kalam, the book begins with the childhood of Kalam's life.
 In the beginning, he introduces us to his family and tries to familiarize us with his birthplace Rameswaram.
-In the childhood, he was a great admirer of his father, Jainulabdeen.
+In childhood, he was a great admirer of his father, Jainulabdeen.
 He was a man of great wisdom and kindness, and Pakshi Lakshmana Sastry, a close friend of his father and the head priest of the Rameswaram Temple.
 He had an ideal helpmate in his mother, Ashiamma.
 He was also influenced by his close friend, Ahmed Jalaluddin; he was about 15 years older than Kalam.
 With his friend, he talked about spiritual matters.
 This shows that he believed in spirituality and also believed in God or Khuda.
 He always went to Lord Shiva's temple with his friends.